kiyonlin/dawn/.github/README.md

 The core idea of ​​Dawn is modularity.
 High-level business modules can call low-level basic modules, such as databases and so on.

-Each module needs to implement its own two core methods of `Init` and `Boot`, and then register it in `Server`.
+Each module needs to implement its own two core methods of `Init` and `Boot`, and then register it in `Sloop`.
 General business modules need to implement its `Register Routes` method to register routes and provide `http` services.

 The modules should be based on the principle of not recreating the wheel, and directly provides the original structure and method of the dependent library.